 Is the case medical or trauma?
 If it is a trauma, where are the injuries?
-Fractures at, or above, the insertion site can compromise the integrity of the underlying anatomic structures.
-Importantly, what sites are practical and accessible to me in this case right now?
+Fractures at or above the insertion site can compromise the integrity of the underlying anatomic structures.
+What sites are practical and accessible to me in this case right now?

-Having never attempted IO access on a paediatric patient before, I stuck with what I had done most frequently in training and decided on “proximal tibia” as my site for IO insertion.
+Having never attempted IO access on a paediatric patient before, I stuck with what I had done most frequently in training.
+I decided on the “proximal tibia” as my site for IO insertion.